FAQ

 A: If many small regions appear after segmentation, try:

-- Undo first: Use Undo to go back to before segmentation
+- Undo first: Click undo to go back to before segmentation

 - Adjust smoothness: Tune smoothness between adjacent regions repeatedly until it looks right

-- Repair first: If it's severe, use Repair Model, then segment again
+- Repair first: If it is severe, use Repair Model, then segment again

 Q: Any tips for segmenting a model into parts?

-A: Here are patterns that often help (no single “right” order—pick what fits the model):
+A: Patterns that often help (no single “right” order—pick what fits the model):

 -